prakash-aryan/MrSlam-Nav2/README.md

  </a>
 </p>

-This project is a mixed reality simulation of SLAM (Simultaneous Localization and Mapping) and NAV2 (Navigation 2) using the Turtlebot3 robot in a virtual laboratory environment created with Unity.
+This project is a mixed reality simulation of SLAM (Simultaneous Localization and Mapping) and NAV2 (Navigation 2) using the Turtlebot3 robot in a real laboratory environment.
 The simulation runs on the Meta Quest 3 mixed reality headset, providing an immersive experience for exploring the capabilities of SLAM and NAV2 in a controlled mixed reality setting.

 ## Overview